What happens if I file suit against my host or guest?

 How can I settle a dispute over a reimbursement request?

 Once a host submits a reimbursement request, guests have 72 hours to dispute it.
 If they do, Turo reaches out to both guest and host for documentation that will help to support their case.
 The quality and amount of documentation submitted is fully in the hands of the host and guest.
 The final decision about whether a disputed reimbursement request should be paid is made by Turo.
-Guests can learn how to dispute a reimbursement request, and hosts can read more about reimbursement request disputes.
+Guests can learn how to dispute a reimbursement request.

 I’m not happy with a review I received.
 What can I do?